-Special sequences start with the tilde ($\tilde{}$), followed by an optional numeric argument, followed by a character describing the action to be undertaken.
-A numeric argument is either a sequence of digits, representing a positive decimal number, a sequence $\langle character \rangle$, representing the character code value of the character (only useful for \tilde{t}) or a asterisk (\star), in which case the numeric argument is taken from the next argument of the argument list, which should be a positive integer.
+Special sequences start with the tilde ($\tilde{}$), followed by an optional numeric argument, optionally followed by a colon modifier (:), 68 followed by a character describing the action to be undertaken.
+A numeric argument is either a sequence of digits, representing a positive decimal number, a sequence $\langle character \rangle$, representing the character code value of the character (only useful for \tilde{t}) or a asterisk (), in which case the numeric argument is taken from the next argument of the argument list, which should be a positive integer.
 E.g., the following three examples all pass 46 (.) to \tilde{t} :

 Numeric conversion (d, D, e, E, f, g and G) accept an arithmetic expression as argument.
-This is introduced to handle rational numbers transparently (see section 4.26.2).
+This is introduced to handle rational numbers transparently (see section 4.27.2).
 The floating point conversions allow for unlimited precision for printing rational numbers in decimal form.
 E.g., the following will write as many 3's as you want by changing the '70'.